timwilliate/engineering-blog/_posts/2015-09-24-better-spray-metrics-with-kamon.md

    requests are timing out and with what status code (is the timeout too short for what we need to do, or is hanging due to an error?).
-2. We also want to know about the timeout responses, as they should be aggregated to hour response time and error count metrics.
+2. We also want to know about the timeout responses, as they should be aggregated to response time and error count metrics.

 To help us account for timeouts, we modify our `sealRoute` implementation: